lasagnamassage/simple-pern-example/README.md

 # A Simple Pern App

-## How to use
+## Installation Steps

-- Run `npm` to install node dependencies
+1. In your terminal, go into the directory on your sytem where you cloned this project and run `./install` from the directory
-- Run `psql -f create-users.sql` to run premade table creation sql statement
+2. Run `npm run setup` to install node dependencies and run premade table creation sql statement

 - Run `npm run start`
 - Open http://localhost:3000